batuhansolmaz/InferringTruth-Replication-Study/README.md

 ## Exp/
 "marble-flip-2" on server

 Goal conditions = {overestimate, underestimate}; Cost function conditions = {linear, quadratic}
-Fixed error from 1st version of experiment -- instructions always saying "But you don't gain any points if your opponent guesses XX or below" regardless of over vs underestimate condition.
+Fixed error from 1st version of experiment -- initial instructions always saying "But you don't gain any points if your opponent guesses 45 or below" regardless of over vs underestimate condition.

 Time delay between trials is also stated to be a server issue, not the participant making a decision.